How to Become a Rock Climbing Instructor: Training Guide

 Build Your Climbing Community

-Rock Climbing Instructor Training and Consolidation of Skills
+Rock Climbing Instructor Training and Skill Consolidation

 Once you’ve logged the appropriate climbs to meet the RCI training criteria, you can book your 3-day Rock Climbing Instructor Training course.
-This course covers everything from technical skills to management and teaching and is a highly-regarded foundation for a career in Rock Climbing.
+This course covers everything from technical skills to management and teaching, and is a highly-regarded foundation for a career in Rock Climbing.

-15 led routes which must be graded rock climbs with traditional (also known as ‘trad’) protection
+15 led routes, which must be graded rock climbs with traditional (also known as ‘trad’) protection

 15 led routes at a climbing wall